RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 1. If you wish to cancel a request, please navigate to the home page, the click on the 'Pending requests' link.

 #.
-Under the heading outgoing you will see the connection pending, to cancel simply click the cancel button at the end of the row.
+Under the heading 'Outgoing' you will see the connection pending, to cancel simply click the cancel button at the end of the row.

 .. image:: /images/connect2.png